wlittler/HTMLIntroductory/quizes/day2.md

 What is expected to add in a Nav element?

-How would you differentiate sections from articles? <small>Think of a newspaper</small>
+How would you differentiate sections from articles?
+Think of a newspaper

 Would a table be a sematic element?
 Why?